carloabate/AMCG/README.md

 ## License

-The current software is GPL-licensed.
+AMCG is GPL-licensed.
 Please see `license.txt` file in the repository.